Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Midterm-Lab-01.md

 In this task, you will create a user account for Dylan Williams.

-1. In the drop-down menu in the upper-left corner of the Cloud Shell pane, select **Switch to Bash**, and, when prompted.
+1. In the drop-down menu in the upper-left corner of the Cloud Shell pane, select **Switch to Bash**, and select **Confirm** when prompted.

 1. In the Bash session within the Cloud Shell pane, run the following commands to identify the name of your Microsoft Entra tenant: